Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: More Practical Considerations

-Adaptation incurs labeling and computational costs, making it crucial to determine when it is truly beneficial.
-However, this decision must be made before observing future performance, making it challenging in practice.
-At every interval, the end-users will face an \textbf{Adapt-or-Skip} problem: should we adapt at this interval or not?
+Adaptation incurs labeling and computational costs, making it important to determine when an update is actually beneficial.
+However, this decision must be made before observing future performance.
+At every interval, the end-users will face an \textbf{Adapt-or-Skip} problem as illustrated in \cref{fig:OOD-MS}b: should we adapt at this interval or not?
 Despite its practical importance, this remains largely underexplored.
-Formally, at interval \(j\), the end-user only has access to the previously trained $\text{model}_{j-1}$, prior labeled intervals ($1 \dots j-1$), and current unlabeled interval $j$.
-As illustrated in~\cref{fig:when-should-adapt}, the end-user must decide, before observing the test data of interval \(j{+}1\), whether to \textbf{adapt} the model using interval \(j\) (train \(\text{model}_j\)) or \textbf{skip} adaptation and continue using \(\text{model}_{j-1}\).
-The correct decision is defined as whichever choice yields higher accuracy on the interval \(j{+}1\) test data.
+At interval \(j\), the user observes the deployed model \(f_{j-1}\), prior labeled training data \(\mathcal{D}_{1:j-1}^{\mathrm{train}}\), and current unlabeled samples \(\mathcal{X}_j\), and must decide whether to \textsc{Adapt} or \textsc{Skip}.
+If adapting, the user labels \(\mathcal{X}_j\) and trains $f_j$ with $\mathcal{D}_{1:j}^{\mathrm{train}}$; if skipping, they keep deploying \(f_{j-1}\).
+Retrospectively, the ground-truth decision is \(a_j^\star=\textsc{Adapt}\) iff \(\operatorname{Acc}(f_j,\mathcal{D}_{j+1}^{\mathrm{test}})>\operatorname{Acc}(f_{j-1},\mathcal{D}_{j+1}^{\mathrm{test}})\), and \(a_j^\star=\textsc{Skip}\) otherwise.
+The challenge is to predict \(a_j^\star\) using only information available at interval \(j\), before observing \(\mathcal{D}_{j+1}^{\mathrm{test}}\).
 We construct a dataset where half of the intervals favor adapting and half favor skipping.
 We evaluate three simple baseline methods: {random}, {MSP-based}, and {CLIP feature-based}.
 However, both methods perform similarly to random guessing, highlighting the difficulty of the problem.
 For reference, we report an upper-bound that always selects the correct decision, which outperforms the three baselines by {11.34\%}, suggesting substantial room for future research.
-More details are provided in Appendix.
+More details are provided in \cref{supp:when_adapt}.